-On this page you will find the best cheap treadmills on the market today.
-They don’t have all of the bells and whistles as some of the more expensive models, but they will give you everything you need for an effective workout.
+Here are the best cheap treadmills on the market today as selected by our panel of experts.
+They may not have all of the bells and whistles that some of the more expensive models have, but they will give you everything you need for an effective workout.

 What can you expect from the best cheap treadmills?

-The better machines will have decent sized motors, a variety of workout programs, heart rate monitoring and cushioned decks, as well as a few extras.
+The better machines will have decent sized motors, a variety of workout programs, heart rate monitoring and cushioned decks, as well as a few extras depending on which model you choose.

 Here is what you need to look for as far as the different components and capabilities: